cotobadesign/cotoba-agent-oss-docs/source/rst/RDF_Support.rst

 | If you want to return multiple elements or receive a list of matching elements, you must use variables.
 | Variables are defined in the contents of the vars tag and are prefixed with the variable name "?".
-| The target to be obtained by the variable is specified by setting the variable in the tag of the triple element in the query <q>.
+| The query <q> allows you to set a variable in the tag of an element of triple.
 | In the following case, variable:?x is subject, variable:?y is predicate, variable:?z is the object to store.

 .. code:: xml